apache/couchdb/src/docs/src/csrt/index.rst

     .. note::

-       The `csrt:proc_window/3` functionality is demonstrated in a remsh as it's not currently exposed by way of the HTTP API, but can now easily be built on the field extraction logic in `couch_srt_query` powering the HTTP API.
+       The `csrt:proc_window/3` functionality is demonstrated in a `remsh` as it's not currently exposed by way of the HTTP API, but can now easily be built on the field extraction logic in `couch_srt_query` powering the HTTP API.
 This can be added readily, as it should map over well enough to the HTTP API.

-    Now, given a databse `foo` with 11k documents containg a `doc.value` field that is an integer value which can be filtered in a design doc by way of even and odd.
+    Now, given a database `foo` with 11k documents containing a `doc.value` field that is an integer value which can be filtered in a design doc by way of even and odd.
 If we instantiate a series of while loops in parallel making requests of the form::